Quick Answer:

 Written by Maya Carter, Meal Prep Writer, Home Cook, and High-Protein Recipe Tester at BeefSteakVeg.

 Maya Carter helps busy people make simple high-protein meals, protein bowls, grocery lists, and weekly prep systems using everyday ingredients.
 Her work focuses on practical home cooking, realistic grocery shortcuts, air fryer meals, meal prep tools, and high-protein recipes that fit busy schedules.
+Maya tested this beginner prep system in her own kitchen, May 2026, across 4 consecutive weeks to verify the 90-minute timing, cost estimates, and protein counts.

 Author URL: